 A vendor should use this document as a guide for the NSA/CSS evaluation.
-For a vendor's product to be included in the "NSA/CSS Evaluated Products List for Paper Disintegrations," it must satisfy all requirements in this document and go through an evaluation performed by the Center for Storage Device Sanitization Research (CSDSR).
-The paper disintegration will be evaluated against a random assortment of storage media which the vendor claims disintegrate.
+For a vendor's product to be included in the "NSA/CSS Evaluated Products List for Paper Shredders", it must satisfy all requirements in this document and go through an evaluation performed by the Center for Storage Device Sanitization Research (CSDSR).
+During an assessment, the paper shredder will be evaluated against a random assortment of storage media which the vendor claims it destroys.